peeterjoot/physicsplay/README.txt

      Class notes and problems from 'Modeling of Multiphysics Systems', taught by Prof. P. Triverio.

    ece1229-antenna/
+   ece1229-antenna-project/

      Class notes and problems from 'Advanced Antenna Theory', taught by Prof. G.V.
 Eleftheriades.

    phy1520-quantum/

-     Class notes and problems from 'Graduate Quantum Mechanics', taught by Prof. Arun Paramekanti. (in progress)
+     Class notes and problems from 'Graduate Quantum Mechanics', taught by Prof. Arun Paramekanti.

+   ece1236-microwaves/
+     Class notes and problems from 'Microwave circuits', taught by Prof. G.V.
+Eleftheriades.
+     I dropped this course to focus on phy1610 (Scientific Computing for Physicists.)

+   phy2403-qft/
+      Problem set 1 (2015?) solutions and some other notes.

+   ece1228-electromagnetic-theory/
+      Fall 2016, University of Toronto, Electromagnetic Theory course (ECE1228H), taught by Prof.\ M. Mojahedi.

    resume/